CICE-Consortium/Icepack/doc/source/developer_guide/dg_adding_tracers.rst

 underlying tracer layers), and ``nt_strata`` (indices of underlying layers).
 See subroutine *icepack_compute_tracers* in **icepack_tracers.F90**.

-To add a tracer, follow these steps using one of the existing tracers as a pattern (e.g. age or isotopes).
+To add a tracer, follow these steps using one of the existing tracers, for example age or isotopes, as an example.
 Lets call the new tracer xyz.
 Note that many of the changes are defined in the Icepack driver or scripts.
 For CICE or other models using Icepack, adding a new tracer may be done differently.
 However, changes to the Icepack columnphyics should be similar.
+As you make changes, we recommend that you build and run with the tracer off to ensure the code modifications are working properly.
+Changes to setup, namelist, and build files either need to be tested by generating a new case or by modifying the same files in an existing case before running.
+Code changes can be tested by rebuilding and rerunning an existing case.

 #.
 Define a new tracer.
 First, setup the tracer cpp in **configuration/scripts/icepack.settings**
    and **configuration/scripts/icepack.build**